 As with many chronic and progressive illnesses, relapse can often be part of the recovery process.
 Research has identified that ongoing 12-Step meeting attendance, management of emotions and stress, recognizing triggers, and being aware of warning signs are all important to preventing emotional and physical relapse.

-Considering either of these definitions as the long term aim of sobriety, what needs to be in place for your students while they are away from campus?
+Considering either of these definitions as the long term aim of sobriety, what needs to be in place for your students while they are away from campus during the COVID-19 pandemic?
 For example, a student may have had a stable living situation while enrolled and living on campus.
 Does that stability still exist now that campuses are closed?
+How will students return to college campuses?
 What about commuter and adult learners?
 Although they may not have had to relocate, the impact of the stay at home requirements may be disruptive to their homelife stability as well.
 In either case, what are the alternative options for providing that stability?

 Other questions arise around viable health insurance, access to medical and mental health services.
 While on campus, many students could access these services for minimal or no charge.
-But many campuses are struggling to continue providing these services virtually as staff become furloughed and professional licensing restrictions limit the types of services that counseling centers can offer to their students when they aren’t physically present on campus.
+But many campuses are struggling to continue providing their collegiate recovery program as staff become furloughed and professional licensing restrictions limit the types of services that counseling centers can offer to their students when they aren’t physically present on campus.

 For some, Recovery Oriented Systems of Care (ROSC) may be the answer.
 These coordinated networks of community-based services utilize the combined strengths of individuals, families, and communities to support wellness, and ensure quality of life for those in recovery.
 As students become less tied to the campus and more tied to their community, these types of online resources may become an important part of their health and wellness infrastructure.